Clicky Skip to Content

 By the way, if you are interested in How Long Does Jelly Take To Set, check out my article on that.

 Food continues to cook even after pressure cooking is completed because the contents are still under pressure.
 The food inside the pot will continue to cook as the pressure is reduced.
-When cooking, the pressure will slowly release and you won’t be able to see the steam coming out of the pot.
+When cooking, the pressure will slowly release, and you won’t see the steam coming out of the pot.

 ReleaseTime